Baptiste-Lecoutre/pokeemerald-expansion/README.md

     - Gen8:
         - ZaZa & Galarian kanto birds roamers -> kanto birds? there's the teleporter...
         - Eternatus
+        - Regieleki & Regidrago in new caves with puzzles like other Regis

 - Add new locations